 The major life transition of moving into a nursing home or assisted living facility is often stressful and overwhelming for both the new resident and their family.
 It is a difficult and challenging time for everyone.
 Adjusting to a new environment while also coping with physical decline and memory impairment, creates added stress.

-Here at Comprehensive Senior Psychological Services, we provide the optimal, hands on care to the aging population.
+Here at Integrative Psychology Services, we provide the optimal, hands on care to the aging population.
 Simply put – it’s our mission.

 Our integrated approach to treatment goes beyond the resident.
 It focuses not only on the resident, but their family, support system, and the facility.
 This is an important component of our approach and is key to our success working with this population.
 Our services include individual, couples, and group psychotherapy as well as consultation and supportive services to families.
 We also offer comprehensive neuropsychological testing.